What Foods Needed for Digestive Wellness?

 Seeing people transform their lives through food and digestive wellness has motivated me to communicate that I enjoy helping people improve their digestive health conditions.
 And I have a unique and individualized path to provide the knowledge and support.

-I want to introduce A Fresh Approach to Digestive Wellness Program which includes three individualized visits for people with GI issues.
+A Fresh Approach to Digestive Wellness Program

-This program has been created to complement the health care received with a physician.
+Because, this program has been created to complement the health care received with a physician.
 A physician may need to run tests to help determine what GI health conditions someone has and what medical treatment to take to receive the best possible care.

-I have created resources for the program that includes plant-based eating for clients who desire that option.
+Finally, I have created resources for the program that includes plant-based eating for clients who desire that option.

 A few questions to consider to decide if A Fresh Approach to Digestive Wellness may benefit you: